-Abu Dhabi: Non-Muslim personal status court issues first marriage contract
+Non-Muslim personal status court issues first marriage contract in Abu Dhabi.

 The Abu Dhabi non-Muslim personal status court has issued the first civil marriage contract to spouses of Canadian citizenship.